oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/loading.md

 ## Background

-You can change the loading background with the property `loading`
+You can change the loading background with the props `loading`

 </card>